Free Will in Ancient Thought

 Saint Augustine, Stanford Encyclopedia of Philosophy

-Contra Academicos = Against the Academics days in Carthage a man called Albicerius, who possessed an uncanny knowledge which one should not confuse with wisdom.
+Licentius calls Albicerius a "hariolus" (Augustine, Contra Academicos I.8.23).
+29. Augustine (Contra Academicos I.17) tells us the following story.
+There was in his student days in Carthage a man called Albicerius, who possessed an uncanny knowledge which one should not confuse with wisdom.
 One could go and consult this man about where one had misplaced one's silver spoon or what happened to money which had disappeared.
 Albicerius always knew the answer, though he had little education.
 One day Flaccianus, who did not believe in such superstition, went to test Albicerius.
 He asked Albicerius what he, Flaccianus, had been doing in the morning.
 Stunned by getting the correct answer in full detail, he went onto ask Albicerius what he, Flaccianus, was thinking right now.
 Albicerius could tell him not only “a verse of Vergil” but also which verse, uneducated though he was.

 How did Albicerius always know the answer?